 The database is intended to provide the research community with a resource of control cases to aid in the evaluation of variants of unknown significance in breast cancer.

 Representatives from industry, academia, the FDA, and insurance companies gathered for a joint FDA- and American Association for Cancer Research-sponsored workshop.

-In Science this week: convergent evolution in bird hemoglobin, and more.
+In Science this week: human DNA found in sediments from archeological sites lacking bones, and more.